70Jahre

 Schloss Callenberg

-Callenberg Castle
+Callenberg Palace

 The former summer residence of the Coburg dukes, a jewel of Neo-Gothic architecture, is still in the care of the ducal family of Saxe-Coburg and Gotha.
 During the 19th century, the family succeeded in rapidly rising to become the most important noble dynasty in the world.
 Four European royal houses bore her name: Belgium, Portugal, Great Britain and Bulgaria.